eendebakpt/oapackage/docs/data.rst

     The structure describing a certain class of conference designs.

   :meth:`~oalib.array_transformation_t`
-    This describes a transformation of an orthogonal array.
-This includes the row-, column- and level-permutations.
+    This describes a transformation of an orthogonal array, which includes row and column permutations, as well as permutations to the symbols in one or more columns.

   :meth:`~oalib.conference_transformation_t`
-    This describes a transformation of an array.
-This includes the row-, and column permutations and row- and column sign switches.
+    This describes a transformation of conference design or double conference design, which includes row and column permutations, as well as sign switches to the elements in one or more rows and columns.

 Representing arrays
 -------------------

 The structure containing an orthogonal array is called the :class:`~oalib.array_link` structure.
 It consists of a specified number of rows and columns, the data (integer valued) and an index.
 In the Python interface the :meth:`array_link` object can be indexed just as normal arrays.

 It is also possible to convert to a Numpy array.
-The :class:`~oalib.array_link` object implements to Python array interface, so most opertations from packages such as Numpy work on the :meth:`~oalib.array_link` object.
+The :class:`~oalib.array_link` object implements to Python array interface, so most operations from packages such as Numpy work on the :meth:`~oalib.array_link` object.

 .. code-block:: python
- :caption: Array representation in Python
+ :caption: Array representation and indexing in Python

  >>> import oapackage
  >>> al=oapackage.exampleArray(0)